end-of-game/cloudunit/documentation/HOWTO-CONFIG-GITLAB-JENKINS.md

     `1.
 Connection name: cloudunit`
     `2.
 Gitlab host URL: https://gitlab-yourcloudunitdomain`
     `3.
+Credentials: Jenkins`
-Credentials: Jenkins`  after, go to "How to add credentials" `4.
+    A window will pop , to configure creddentials go to [How to add credentials](#How to add credentials) `4.
 Add button`

-4. save button
+4. validate with save button

 > Go to `Identities` and make sure that you have generated credentials token.